KaiHsiangHu/iNEXT.IE/README.md

 `iNEXT.IE` computes the estimated diversity for standardized samples with a common sample size or sample completeness.
-This approach aims to compare diversity estimates for equally-large (with a common sample size) or equally-complete (with a common sample coverage) samples; it is based on the seamless rarefaction and extrapolation (R/E) sampling curves of diversity for q = 0.5, 1 and 2. `iNEXT.IE` offers three types of R/E sampling curves:
+This approach aims to compare diversity estimates for equally-large (with a common sample size) or equally-complete (with a common sample coverage) samples using seamless rarefaction and extrapolation (R/E) sampling curves for q = 0.5, 1, and 2. `iNEXT.IE` offers three types of R/E sampling curves:

 -   Sample-size-based (or size-based) R/E sampling curves: This type of sampling curve plots the diversity estimates with respect to sample